-The ad spend toward MFA sites not only represents a missed opportunity for advertisers to fund quality media, but potential waste as well.
+The ad spend toward made for advertising sites not only represents a missed opportunity for advertisers to fund quality media, but potential waste as well.

 “The research studies we’ve done through our media lab all show high-quality content drives better ad performance,” said Joshua Lowcock, global chief media officer at UM Worldwide.

-Furthermore, a separate sample of just over $750 million of ad spend across 10 Ebiquity clients found that over $1 million of programmatic dollars were delivered to websites classified as “worst offenders” by the Global Disinformation Index.
+Furthermore, a separate sample of just over $750 million of ad spend across 10 Ebiquity clients found that over $1 million of programmatic dollars were delivered to made for advertising websites classified as “worst offenders” by the Global Disinformation Index.

 One advertiser in the sample, a global pharmaceutical company that supports the Covid-19 vaccines, was funding a website that contained anti-vaccine misinformation, said Nick Waters, CEO of Ebiquity.

 Meanwhile, only $75,000 was spent on diverse suppliers of media of the second sample of $750 million in ad spend, at a time when more advertisers and agencies have made public commitments to diversity.
 A media buyer at a global agency, who wasn’t authorized to talk to the press, said that this finding should be taken with a grain of salt, as many advertisers fund diverse media owners via private marketplaces or direct deals, rather than via the open web.

 With over $12.4 billion expected to be spent on open exchange programmatic in the U.S. in 2022, per eMarketer, there is vast potential for marketers to inadvertently fund low-quality or harmful content, without proper mitigation measures.